pallak8398/LeetCode/README.md

-# LeetCode
+# LeetCode Solutions
-Collection of LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).
+Collection of solutions to LeetCode questions to ace the coding interview! - Created using [LeetHub](https://github.com/QasimWani/LeetHub).